puppetlabs/gatling-puppet-load-test/NEW_README.md

 ### Kick off Soak performance tests
 In order to execute a Soak performance run:
 * Follow the instructions from "Set up Puppet Enterprise and Gatling but do not execute a gatling scenario".
-* Then manually tune the master by running `puppet infrastrcture tune` on the master.
+* Then manually tune the master by running `puppet infrastructure tune` on the master.
 * You will have to edit '/etc/puppetlabs/puppet/hiera.yaml' to add 'nodes/%{fqdn}' to the top of the hiera hierarchy.
 * Then create '/etc/puppetlabs/code/environments/production/hieradata/nodes/\<master fqdn>.yaml' where master fqdn is the result of `facter networking.fqdn` (run on master), and put the output of the tune command in it.
 * Verify that worked by running `puppet lookup puppet_enterprise::master::puppetserver::jruby_max_active_instances --explain` and checking that it got the key from your new file